ADK Guidelines Chapter Outings (revised 2012)

 Presque Isle (Erie PA) Bike and Beach

-Updated by Outings Chair, Mary Schraven, and Biking Co-Chair, Paul Kochmanski 2/23/2017
+Updated by our past Outings Chair, Mary Schraven, and Biking Co-Chair, Paul Kochmanski 2/23/2017